juanjtov/agentcon/README.md

 * Save the three evidence answers into a single text file
 * Use this file as the starting knowledge base

-### Task 6: Convert the Text File into a PDF
+### Task 6: Evaluate the Recall of the Insight extraction using LLM-as-a-Judge (Predict and Evaluate)
-* Load the text file
+*
-* Generate a PDF version of the same content

-### Task 7: Create Three Needle-in-Haystack PDFs
+### Task 7: Create Three Needle-in-Haystack files (two of them are distractor files, and one is the target file from task 5)
-* Create three different PDF files
-* Each PDF contains multiple paragraphs and one hidden needle answer
-* These form three separate knowledge sources

 ### Task 8: Chunk and Embed All Files
-* Chunk the text across all three PDFs
+* Chunk the text across all three files
 * Create embeddings for every chunk
 * Store them in a vector database